RMHogervorst/dagster_labeling_testing_example/README.md

 ## Testing

 In the project_test folder I defined a test that checks all assets for a few basics; does it have a description?
+And some more specific tests.